 // MY NAME IS DANIELAnd after years of dreaming I've sold everything I own and set off on the open road.
 I've made this site as a sort of photo journal of my travels.
 The map shows where I've been (red), where I've stayed a month or more (yellow), and where I plan to go (white).
 And so, armed with little more than a backpack, a camera, and a dream, I now take the road less traveled by.
 So it goes.

-ARENAL CLOUD FOREST LA FORTUNA Near the town of La Fortuna is the cloud forest covering the Arenal Volcano.
-You should be able to see the volcano in the first three photos below, but it's covered in clouds (go figure).
+ARENAL CLOUD FOREST LA FORTUNA Near the town of La Fortuna is the cloud forest covering the Arenal Volcano (which in the photos below is covered in clouds, go figure).
 Next to Arenal, is a second volcano known as Chato.
-I spent an entire day hiking up Chato, to the lagoon lake in its center, and then back down.
-More than a hike, it was a near vertical climb, pulling oneself up by roots and trees, as constant rains turned the ground to mud (and sometimes sheer torrents of water), clouds made visibility next to impossible, and tropical animals of all sorts slithered along, some (like the yellow eyelash viper pictured below) more dangerous than others (like the red-eyed tree frog, also pictured below).
-Perhaps I was lucky to be able to make the hike at all.
-I read on wikipedia that the government has shut down hikes up the volcano in 2017, just a few months after I was there, and that most of the tour companies that made a living guiding groups up the volcano have had to sell their businesses.
-In the last few photos you can see some of the small towns around central Costa Rica (all of which have an iconic catholic church at their center) as well as the house I stayed and the amazing views it had.
+I spent an entire day hiking up Chato, to the lagoon at its center, and then back down.
+This was a difficult hike, sometimes a near vertical climb, pulling oneself up by roots and trees, as constant rains turned the ground to mud.
+Clouds made visibility next to impossible and tropical animals of all sorts slithered along, some (like the yellow eyelash viper pictured below) more dangerous than others.

 ALAJUELA PROVINCE A few photos of the villages near La Fortuna as well as the lakeside cabin where I stayed.